What is a Part 9 Debt Agreement?

 Your proposal, as approved by you, is lodged with AFSA.
 AFSA forwards this to your creditors for their consideration and they must vote within 35 days.

 The majority of your creditors must approve the proposal for it to be accepted.
 Once accepted, you will begin making the repayments and breathe easy again.

 Debt Agreement Frequently Asked Questions

-A Debt Agreement will be listed on your credit file for a period of 5 years.
+A debt agreement will be listed on your credit file for a period of 5 years.
 During the agreement, your name will also be on the National Personal Insolvency Index.
 This may make it difficult to obtain further credit.
-However, at the end of the agreement, your name will no longer appear on the NPII and the agreement is taken off your credit file.
+However, at the end of the agreement, your name will no longer appear on the NPII and the agreement will be taken off your credit file.

 You can improve your credit score quite quickly once the agreement is over by ensuring you repay your debts in full and on time.